Bishōjo Senshi Sailor Moon: Another Story: Release

 Bishōjo Senshi Sailor Moon: Another Story was published by Angel exclusively in Japan on 22 September 1995.
 On 21 February 1996, an album containing music from the game published exclusively in Japan by Nippon Columbia, while another album released by Columbia on 26 May of the same year in Japan as well that featured music from the anime series contained an extra track from the title.
 The game was not officially released outside Japan; however, English fan translation patches for ROM images exist.

 Reception

-Bishōjo Senshi Sailor Moon: Another Story was met with positive reception since its release, as GameRankings gave it a score of 81%.
 Famitsu reported that the title sold over 33,149 copies in its first week on the market.
 Bruno Sol of Spanish magazine Superjuegos gave a positive outlook to the game.
 Spanish publication Minami regarded it to be a "magnificent role-playing game".
 Justin Holmes of AllRPG gave a positive retrospective review of the title, praising several aspects such as the presentation, graphics and battle system, giving it a 8.1 rating out of ten.
 Argentinian website Malditos Nerds ranked it as number one on their top Sailor Moon games.